incluDna/Restaurant_reservation_backend/README.md

 #### Extra credit: Review restaurant ⭐⭐⭐⭐⭐
 - user can add review for restaurant they have gone
    * checked by reservation id
-   * also check: review date will be "After" reservation date
+   * also check: review date must be "After" reservation date

 #### Running
 - using Node.js, VScode